jku-swe-simcomp/local-deploy/README.md

 Once the container is started for the first time, the databases-folder will be mounted under *./volumes/postgres/data*.
 If you change the contents of the [init-file](./volumes/postgres/init/init.sql) and want to rebuild the whole container, you also have to delete this folder beforehand.

+## Addaptors
+The adaptors are configured to automatically register themselves at the [service-registry](https://github.com/jku-swe-simcomp/simcomp-services/tree/main/service-registry).

 ## Notes for developers
 Container versions and other environment variables should be defined in the [env-file](./.env).